parubok/swing-stream-utils/README.md

 SwingUtilities.invokeLater(() -> panel.add(table))); // continue with the table on EDT
 ```

-Table model may be build from stream as following:
+Table model may be build from a stream as following:
 ```java
 import java.util.List;
 ...